manupriya00/EDA-Food-Claims/README.md

 **Given these observations, the legal team can prioritize Recife and Sao Luis office locations when formulating solutions to enhance the claims closure process.**

 **Additionally, further investigations can be conducted to determine any potential relationships between variables such as claim amount, individuals involved in the claim, and the duration of the claims closure process.**

+---

+## Insights & Conclusion
+- **Recife has the highest number of claims, which take the longest time to close**.
+- **Natal, with the lowest number of claims, resolves cases the fastest**.
+- **Workload imbalance across locations suggests inefficiencies in claim handling**.

+---

+## Personal Reflection
+This project helped me strengthen my data cleaning, validation, and visualization skills.
+The key challenges faced included handling missing values effectively and ensuring consistent formatting in categorical data.
+This experience has reinforced the importance of **exploratory data analysis (EDA) in decision-making**.

+---

+## Future Enhancements
+- Implement **predictive modeling** to forecast claim closure times based on past data.
+- Automate data cleaning using **Python scripts** for efficiency.
+- Develop a **dashboard in Power BI** for real-time claim tracking.

+---

+Thank you for reviewing this project!
+Your feedback is appreciated.

+**MANISHA PRIYANKA KAKI**